 You will help us enormously if you ensure that your meter cabinet is empty and easy to access.

 How can I be sure that I am letting right people in?

-The fitter has an identity card on him.
-This gives his name, usually a passport photo and the company name Liander.
-The contractors’ and subcontractors’ fitters also carry an identity card.
+The fitter will have an identity card on him.
+On this you will see his name, usually a passport photo and the company name Liander.
+The contractors’ and subcontractors’ fitters will also carry an identity card.
 Just ask to see it.